Warren Wheat

-Warren Wheat (born May 13, 1967) is an American former professional football guard.
-He played for the Seattle Seahawks in 1989 and 1991.
-Wheat played college football at Brigham Young University and was selected by the Los Angeles Rams in the eighth round of the 1989 NFL draft with the 215th overall pick.
+Warren Wheat (born May 13, 1967) is an American former professional football player who was a guard for the Seattle Seahawks of the National Football League (NFL) from 1989 to 1991.
+Wheat played college football for the BYU Cougars] and was selected by the Los Angeles Rams in the eighth round of the 1989 NFL draft with the 215th overall pick.